PlanetJames/AI-in-astronomy/README.md

 ### Citizen science
 - Zooniverse (crowdsourced data mining) - https://www.zooniverse.org/
+- Zooniverse ML integration (including active learning) - https://git.astron.nl/astron-sdc/escape-wp5/workflows/zooniverse-integrating-machine-learning

 ## Types of Deep Learning

 ### CNN-based data processing and analysis

+The basic CNN architecture has proved enduring for it's ability to extract features from images for a variety of tasks (generally image classification).
+As such, the CNN model has been a backbone for creating both larger models with greater complexity and performance (e.g. ResNet, EfficientNet), as well as being adapted in other ways to handle other image-based tasks (e.g. U-Net image segmentation).

 **CNN - Convolutional Neural Network** (typically supervised; used when working with images; building block for many other models) \
   CNNs are most often used for classification problems, though they can also be used for regression tasks. \